FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

      - A private section for owners will be available to download and delete messages.
      - Consider using a database to store and manage feedback submissions.

+  5.

 ### Robotic Overview

 #### Goal
-The goal of the robot is for it to carry up to 50 lbs of your belongings and follow you while maneuvering through different obstacles along the way.
+The goal of the FollowBot is for it to carry up to 50 lbs of your belongings and follow you while maneuvering through different obstacles along the way.

-We will be experimenting with different kinds of motors, sensors, and modules to determine the best way for the robot to follow the user while maneuvering through obstacles quickly.
+We will be experimenting with different kinds of motors, sensors, and modules to determine the best way for the FollowBot to follow the user while maneuvering through obstacles quickly.
 We also aim to create a device that keeps costs to a minimum.

 #### Weight Carrying and Following
 The user will be able to place various belongings within the device, such as food, electronics, books, sports items, clothing, and more.
-The robot will track the user based on the phone's position and its current position via the GPS module installed within the robot.
+The FollowBot will be able to track the user based on it's

 #### Sensors
 The robot will use multiple sensors to avoid and move away from obstacles.
 Forms of avoidance will include lidar sensors, computer vision, and echo locative tracking.
 The choice of sensors will be decided as a team based on their accuracy in avoiding obstacles quickly.